Lenin Prize: History

-On April 23, 2018, the head of the Ulyanovsk Oblast, Sergey Morozov, reintroduced the Lenin Prize for achievements in the humanities, literature, and art to coincide with the 150th birthday of Lenin in 2020.
+On April 23, 2018, the Governor of Ulyanovsk Oblast, Sergey Morozov, reintroduced the Lenin Prize for achievements in the humanities, literature, and art to coincide with the 150th birthday of Lenin in 2020.

 Awardee

 Note: This list is incomplete, short, and differs in detail from the complete and much longer Russian list, and is in chronological order.
 (See Russian Wikipedia.)